Skip to content

 OmniRT Architecture

-OmniRT has evolved from a single-process pipeline wrapper into a generation runtime with queues, executors, observability, and remote-worker extension points.
+OmniRT has evolved from a single-process pipeline wrapper into a generation runtime with queues, executors, observability, remote-worker extension points, and resident-worker extension points.

 Main layers